top of page

 IMS.png

-Fig. 2.
-IMS system and hyperspectral imaging of multiple-fluorophores-labeled cells
+Fig. 1.
+IMS system and hyperspectral imaging of cells labeled with multiple fluorophores

 bottom of page